jillian-maroket/portfolio/docs/index.md

 # Designing with Words

-With over 10 years of experience in technical communication, I can create user-centered content for product interfaces and help systems.
+With over 14 years of experience in technical communication, I can create user-centered content for product interfaces and help systems.
 I have always advocated for clear, consistent writing that facilitates understanding of complex concepts and task completion.
-My body of work includes documentation, UX copy, audio-visual media, style guides, and process documents.
+My body of work includes UX copy, documentation, audio-visual media, style guides, and process documents.

 # What I Do

+## Content Strategy

+_Designing conversations between products and users_

+I establish content types, structures, and formats, and use technology to efficiently develop, manage, and deliver content.

 ## UX Writing